FastMap: Revisiting Structure from Motion through First-Order Optimization: Method

 where $d(\cdot, \cdot)$ is the geodesic distance between rotations

-We parameterize the global rotation matrices $\mathbf{R}_i$ using a differentiable 6D representation~\cite{zhou2019continuity}, and optimize Eqn.~\ref{eq:rotation-objective} via gradient descent.
+For simplicity, we parameterize the global rotation matrices $\mathbf{R}_i$ using a differentiable 6D representation~\cite{zhou2019continuity}.

 Unfortunately, directly optimizing the above objective from random initialization of $\mathbf{R}_i$ is prone to local minima.
 We use a slightly modified version of the method proposed by \citet{martinec2007robust} to obtain a good initialization.
 The basic idea of the method is that although the column vectors in a rotation matrix are constrained by orthogonality, each column vector alone is only subject to a unit length constraint.
 If we consider one column at a time, we can formulate the optimization as as a least squares problem and solve it using SVD.
-The details of this initialization scheme is described in the supplementary.
+See the supplementary material (\cref{app:rotation-initialization}) for details of this initialization scheme.